syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/grouping/lazy-load-grouping.md

 ## Lazy load grouping with infinite scrolling

 Infinite scrolling loads a huge amount of data without degrading the Grid's performance.
-By default, infinite scrolling is enabled only for expanded grouped rows when lazy loading is enabled.
-Now, the Grid has an option to enable infinite scrolling for group caption rows.
+By default, infinite scrolling is enabled only for the expanded grouped rows when lazy loading is enabled.
+Now, the Grid has an option to allow infinite scrolling for group caption rows.
 This is achieved by setting the [enableInfiniteScrolling](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_EnableInfiniteScrolling) property as true when lazy loading is enabled in the grouped records.

 This is demonstrated in the following sample: